What to Expect - FAQs

 8:30am Service: Participants are required to be fully masked and maintain 6-foot social distancing.
 This service is an option for those not yet comfortable attending a service where fully vaccinated individuals are unmasked.
 Communion is served each week and we have individually wrapped, commercially prepared, gluten-free communion elements for participants.

 10:00am Service: The 10:00am worship service is in person and livestreamed on YouTube.
-Fully vaccinated persons are NOT required to wear a mask.
-Anyone 2 years old and older who is unvaccinated needs to wear a mask covering their mouth and nose.
-We will not be maintaining a 6-foot social distance at this service.
+Per the latest CDC recommendations, given the current classification of Oakland County as an area of “substantial” COVID spread, we encourage fully vaccinated persons to wear a mask and maintain social distancing.
+Persons age 2 years and older who are NOT fully vaccinated MUST wear a mask that covers their nose and mouth.
 Participants will space themselves according to their comfort level.
 We will encourage the use of alternative passing of the peace gestures (avoiding physical touch such as handshakes, hugging, etc. based on the comfort level of both parties).
 We will not be passing the offering plate but encouraging individuals to leave their offerings in the plate on the way out of the sanctuary or donate online.

 We are taking attendance at the entrances on iPads and welcome visitors to come.